 Other complications include ulnar translocation of the carpus and combination of dissociative and nondissociative instability, creating carpal instability complex.

 A cast is maintained for 3 months following surgical intervention.
-Periodic radiographs ensure maintenance of midcarpal and radiocarpal reduction.
+Periodic radiographs help professionals review the maintenance of midcarpal and radiocarpal reduction.
 Splinting is recommended for 6 months.
 Full activity is usually not renewed until 8 months after surgery.

 The outcomes of perilunate dislocations and perilunate fracture dislocations are best when emergency reduction of the carpus is performed, followed by accurate open reduction and internal fixation (ORIF).